 Caribou Rainforest doesn’t tell an easy story, ask easy questions, or pretend that there are easy solutions to the possible extinction of the last mountain caribou herds found in Canada and the United States.
-There are fewer than twenty animals left in the last US herd.
-Yet what Caribou Rainforest does”with photographs, words, and science”is explain why this is happening, so that as a community we dont repeat our mistakes, even when our intentions are good.
+As of publication date there were fewer than twenty animals left in the last US herd.
+Yet what Caribou Rainforest does, with photographs, words, and science, is explain why this is happening, so that as a community we don’t repeat our mistakes, even when our intentions are good.

 If we do in fact lose the caribou, the task then pivots to how we can protect what remains of this rare rainforest ecosystem.
 In Caribou Rainforest, the author searches for lessons that can turn despair into hope: their story can become the inspiration and catalyst for committed change.